yitmeng00/personal-profile/README.md

-# Personal vCard
+# Personal Portfolio

-This project is to build my personal vCard using HTML, CSS, and VanillaJS.
+This project is to build my personal portfolio using HTML, CSS, and VanillaJS.